cfe-lab/Kive/CONTRIBUTING.md

 8. Launch the fleet.

         sudo -u apache LD_LIBRARY_PATH=$LD_LIBRARY_PATH PATH=$PATH ./manage.py runfleet --workers 151 &>/dev/null &

+9. Restart apache:
+        sudo /usr/sbin/apachectl restart

-9. Remove the pre-release flag from the release.
+10. Remove the pre-release flag from the release.
-10. Close the milestone for this release, create one for the next release, and decide which issues you will include in that milestone.
+11. Close the milestone for this release, create one for the next release, and decide which issues you will include in that milestone.

 [release]: https://help.github.com/categories/85/articles